Seventh-day Adventist Church: Marriage

 The Adventist definition of marriage is a lawfully binding lifelong commitment between a man and a woman.
 The Church Manual professes the belief that marriage originated as an institution from the biblical story of Adam and Eve and that their union should be used as the pattern for all other marriages.

 Adventists hold that marriage is a divine institution established by God during the events of the Book of Genesis prior to the expulsion of Adam and Eve from Eden.
 They believe that God celebrated the union of Adam and Eve and that the concept of marriage was one of the first gifts of God to man, and that it is "one of the two institutions that, after the fall, Adam brought with him beyond the gates of Paradise."

 The Old and New Testament texts are interpreted by some Adventists to teach that wives should submit to their husbands in marriage.

 Adventists hold that heterosexual marriages are the only biblically ordained grounds for sexual intimacy.
-Adventists do not perform same-sex marriages, and individuals who are openly homosexual cannot be ordained, but may hold church office and membership if they are not actively pursuing same-sex relationships.
-Current church policy states that openly homosexual (and "practicing") persons are to be welcomed into the church services and treated with the love and kindness afforded any human being.

 Ethics and sexuality

 The Seventh-day Adventist Church opposes abortion, believing it can have long-term negative effects on both the individuals involved and society as a whole.
 In an official statement on the "Biblical View of Unborn Life", the church declared that an unborn child is considered by God to be a living individual.
 However, there are circumstances where the mother's life is at risk and Seventh-day Adventist hospitals will perform emergency abortions.

 Adventists encourage sexual abstinence for both men and women before marriage.
 The church disapproves of extra-marital cohabitation.

-Adventists oppose homosexual activities and relationships, citing the belief that scripture makes no accommodation for homosexuality.
+Individuals who are openly LGBTQ cannot be ordained, but may hold church office and membership if they are not actively pursuing same-sex relationships.
+Current church policy states that openly LGBTQ (and "practicing") persons are to be welcomed into the church services and treated with the love and kindness afforded any human being.

 The Adventist church has released official statements in relation to other ethical issues such as euthanasia (against active euthanasia but permissive of passive withdrawal of medical support to allow death to occur), birth control (in favor of it for married couples if used correctly, but against abortion as birth control and premarital sex in any case) and human cloning (against it if the technology could result in defective births or abortions).